The Ultimate Fighter: American Top Team vs. Blackzilians Finale: Predictions & Analysis

 A few statistical edges stand out.
 Hassan throws significantly more leather — a 0.0 sig. strike per minute gap.
 Hassan is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Hassan has tighter striking defense, making opponents miss more often.

 The Pick: Kamaru Usman over Hayder Hassan.
-We're leaning Usman here at 71%, a solid but not overwhelming edge.
-Notably, the betting market has Usman at 65% implied while our model sees 71% — a 6-point disagreement that could signal value.
+The model is firm on this one: Usman at 78%.
+Notably, the betting market has Usman at 65% implied while our model sees 78% — a 13-point disagreement that could signal value.

 Michael Graves vs Vicente Luque